 Feuerstein Instrumental Enrichment

-In 2017 Lincoln Primary School will be running the Feuerstein Instrumental Enrichment programme across year levels 3, 5, 6, 7 and 8.
+Lincoln Primary School will be running the Feuerstein Instrumental Enrichment programme across year levels 3, 5, 6, 7 and 8.
 The Feuerstein approach to the teaching of thinking is highly regarded internationally as an effective programme for a wide range of learners.
 There have been over 3000 peer reviewed and published research articles in New Zealand and in the international arena that demonstrate positive effects on student achievement.
 Feuerstein's Instrumental Enrichment (FIE) is a classroom programme designed to enhance the cognitive functions necessary for academic learning and achievement.
 The fundamental assumption of the program, based on the theory and research by Professor Reuven Feuerstein, is that intelligence is dynamic and modifiable, not static or fixed.
 Therefore, the programme seeks to correct deficiencies in fundamental thinking skills, provide students with the concepts, skills, strategies, operations, and techniques necessary to become independent learners and to help students learn how to learn.

 We decided to make this programme available to more year levels after the successes experienced in 2016.
 The feedback from the teachers, students and parents involved was extremely positive.The changes in our student’s own perceptions of themselves as learners was remarkable, they began to demonstrate increased confidence to take risks within their learning and problem solve and developed the ability to talk about their own thinking and learning.